elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     No errors were found on the virtual disk, 'Windows XP Professional.vmdk'.

 That looks good.
-Now let&#8217;s go ahead and convert it.
+Now let's go ahead and convert it.
 Checking out the `vmware-vdiskmanager --help` output, I saw the following:

      -r <source -disk/>     : convert the specified disk; need to specify destination disk-type.
 For local destination disks